wemgl/edu-interacting-with-workflows-go-code/exercises/async-activity-completion/README.md

 ## Part B: Set Your Activity to Return `ErrResultPending`

 1. Continue editing the same Activity definition in the `workflow.go` file.
 You need to add a `return` statement that returns a special kind of error, `activity.ErrResultPending`, that will Temporal that the Activity has not failed but will be completed asynchronously.
-2. Note that the Workflow's `StartToCloseTimeout` has been lenghtened to 300 seconds for this exercise.
+2. Note that the Workflow's `StartToCloseTimeout` has been lengthened to 300 seconds for this exercise.
 Activities can still time out if they are running in the background.
 3. Save the file.

 ## Part C: Configure a Client to send CompleteActivity